Student-Athletes Should Be Paid, And They Are; But Is It Enough?

 Shabazz Napier, star guard for the U-Conn.
 Huskies, is one of the best basketball players in the world.
 His MVP performance at the NCAA 2014 men’s basketball finals in Arlington, Texas, was decisive in Connecticut’s win over the University of Kentucky.

 Yet Napier recently told reporters that sometimes he goes to bed “starving” because he does not have enough money to buy food.

 Napier was, no doubt, using the term “starving” loosely – as we all do – and meant he sometimes doesn’t have money to buy food once his college cafeteria closes.
 His full scholarship at the University of Connecticut only allows him to eat at college residence halls between 7 a.m and 7:15 p.m.

 Still, it is shocking that an elite athlete who attracts so much exposure and revenue for his university doesn’t have enough money to call for a pizza.
 Napier’s remarks didn’t just get the attention of the media.
 Connecticut lawmakers are now looking into ways to allow college athletes to unionize.

 So what is the skinny on this?
 Should college students get paid to play sports, just like NBA, NFL, and MLS players already do?
 Here are two arguments, one from each side.

-College athletes should get paid because college sport teams are a business and its players are employees.
+College athletes should get paid because college sports teams are a business and its players are employees

 Many people call student athletes “amateurs”, offering that label as an explanation of why they should not receive compensation and claiming that their participation in sports is for pleasure, not business.
 But make no mistake, college athletics is a business – and a booming one at that.
 If you have any doubt just take a look at the salaries of some college coaches.